 Deputies asking for help identifying arsonist who set fire in Hammond Walmart

-HAMMOND - Authorities are searching for a man who set a fire in the paint aisle of a Walmart on Christmas Eve.
+HAMMOND - Authorities arrested a man accused of setting a fire inside a Walmart to distract workers while he shoplifted on Christmas Eve.

 According to the State Fire Marshal's Office, 500 customers were inside the Hammond Walmart when a man set a fire in the paint aisle around 6 p.m.

-The fire was contained to that aisle, quickly extinguished by employees and all shoppers were evacuated.
-No injuries were reported.
+The fire was contained to that aisle and quickly extinguished by employees.
+All shoppers were evacuated, and no injuries were reported.

-Security footage caught the arsonists and deputies are asking for the public's help in identifying him.
+On Tuesday, officials announced that Terrance Michael Coe, 43, was arrested on charges of aggravated arson, attempted second-degree murder, armed robbery and terrorism.

+Coe allegedly admitted to investigators that he purposefully set the fire to create a distraction while he stole items.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.